neurodata/about/research.md

 - [boss](https://github.com/neurodata/boss): a AWS deployed spatial database to store and manage large image volumes
 - [neuroglancer](https://github.com/neurodata/ndviz): a Web-service to visualize these data
+- [cloud_volume](https://github.com/seung-lab/cloud-volume): a client for reading and writing to Neuroglancer precomputed volumes on cloud services.
 - [ndpush](https://github.com/neurodata/ndpush): a command-line interface to put data into our cloud storage
 - [ndpull](https://github.com/neurodata/ndpull): a command-line interface to pull data from our cloud storage
 - [ndweb](https://github.com/neurodata/ndwebtools): a Web-service that provides updated links to manage and visualize all the data in our cloud